siefkenj/IBLODEs/book/typst/modules/module4.typ

 Let's consider a more complicated example.

 Two ponds, Pond $A$ and Pond $B$, each with a volume of 1 million litres, are connected by canals.
-Pond $A$ is fed by a stream with runoff from a farm that is contaminated with pesticides.
+Pond $A$ is fed by a stream with contaminated with pesticides from a nearby farm.
 Pond $B$ is fed by a mountain stream of clean water.
 The ponds exchange water through their canals at a rate of 0.1 million litres per day.
 Additionally, the ponds have spill-gates that allow any excess water to flow out of each pond so they maintain a constant volume.

+We will assume:
+- The ponds are well-mixed.
+- Contaminated water flows into Pond $A$ at a rate of $0.05$ million litres per day with $1$ kilogram of pesticide per million litres.
+- Clean water flows into Pond $B$ at a rate of $0.02$ million litres per day.

 #align(
   center,